zkutasi/homelab/other/ansible/playbooks/backups/README.md

 - Knowledgebase txt and Obsidian Markdown files
 - Linux/Windows Server home folders
   - Configuration files
-  - Browser profiles with bookmarks, passwords
+  - Browser profiles with bookmarks, passwords (It might be better to use Firefox Sync)
-- Important documents (shall be moved into a Document repository too)
+- Important documents (shall be moved into a Document repository like Paperless NGX)
-- Family Photos/Videos (they are stored on Google Photos though)
+- Family Photos/Videos (they are stored on Google Photos though or on a NAS)
 - Kubernetes Databases

 ## Contenders